Brief Biography of Cormac McCarthy

 Other Books Related to Blood Meridian

-is perhaps most deeply indebted to the great epic written during the American Renaissance, Henry Melville’s Moby-Dick
+is perhaps most deeply indebted to the great epic written during the American Renaissance, Herman Melville’s Moby-Dick

 .
 Both Moby-Dick